Plautus: Surviving plays

 Two girls, Palaestra and Ampelisca, escape from the sea after a shipwreck off the coast of north Africa and seek refuge in a nearby temple of Venus.
 The young slave Trachalio, who is in love with Ampelisca, discovers them there.
 Now the slave-dealer Labrax, accompanied by his business-partner Charmides, who have also been shipwrecked, arrive.
 When he learns that the girls are in the temple, Labrax goes in to seize them.
 The girls are rescued by Trachalio, with the assistance of Daemones, who lives next door to the temple.
 Trachalio fetches his young master, Plesidippus, who is in love with Palaestra and has already paid Labrax a deposit to buy her.
 Plesidippus takes Labrax to court to sue him for fraud.
-In the second half of the play, Daemones' slave Gripus appears, dragging a basket which he has rescued from the sea.
+In the second half of the play, Daemones's slave Gripus appears, dragging a basket which he has rescued from the sea.
 Trachalio finds him and, suspecting that the case contains Labrax's money and the tokens which will enable Palaestra to prove her identity, prevents him from stealing it by holding on to the rope by which Gripus is dragging the basket.
 Daemones is delighted to discover from the tokens that Palaestra is his own long-lost daughter.
 He forces Labrax to give Gripus the reward he had promised.
 Daemones uses the money to buy freedom for Gripus and Ampelisca, and invites everyone to dinner.